-This book describes the analyst's taking in and effective interpretation of the extremely painful thoughts and feelings of very disturbed patients, showing in detailed clinical examples how intolerably painful states of mind can be used as a basis for insight and psychic change in the patient.
+This book describes the analyst's taking in and effective interpretation of the extremely painful thoughts and feelings of very disturbed patients, showing through detailed clinical examples how intolerably painful states of mind can be used as a basis for insight and psychic change in the patient.

 Rosenfeld, H. A. 1964.
 Psychotic States.
 Hogarth Press.

-Rosenfeld (1910-1986) makes a powerful case both for the intelligibility of psychotic symptoms and the potential benefits of their treatment by psychoanalytic means.
+Rosenfeld (1910-1986) makes a powerful case for the intelligibility of psychotic symptoms and the potential benefits of their treatment by psychoanalytic means.

 Rosenfeld, H. A. 1987.
 Impasse and Interpretation: Therapeutic and Anti-Therapeutic Factors in the Psychoanalytic Treatment of Psychotic, Borderline, and Neurotic Patients.
 New Library of Psychoanalysis, Routledge.
 Find out about translations

 After describing the facts in the analytic situation that can lead to impasses, Rosenfeld shows how a detailed understanding of narcissism and projective identification in the analytic process can undo them.